emilioidk/emilioidk.github.io/_posts/2015-05-22-github-repositories-github-page.markdown

 tags: gh-pages repository jekyll
 ---
 ## The problem
 When hosted my page in GitHub Pages I found that I get access to an API with the information about my github user.
-This is very useful as I can for example list all my public repositories, and provide a link to them so visitor can check out my _attemps_ to develop.
-The easiest way to list them was provided by the documentation of [GitHub Pages] itself:
+This is very useful as I can for example list all my public repositories, and provide a link to them so visitor can check out my _attemps_ to develop. <!--more-->The easiest way to list them was provided by the documentation of [GitHub Pages] itself:

 {% highlight ruby %}
 {% raw %}